Spectrum Peer Mentoring

 - Ready to get unstuck.

 Spectrum Mentoring involves a forward-potential approach.
 Unlike mental health therapy or counseling, mentoring sessions don’t explore the roots of the past or seek to remedy pain and dysfunction.
 We look at the here and now and how we can approach today to better prepare for tomorrow.
-We use our own KNOW-NOW-NET method of self-empowerment.

 What are some topics that are presented in Spectrum Mentoring?